leonawicz/tabr/README.md

     string/fret combinations (along with key signature and instrument tuning) to map to pitch.

-Note that MIDI support and string/fret alternative input format support are not prioritized in ongoing `tabr` development.
-These are considered tangential extras in `tabr` that fall outside the general scope and intent of the package.
-However, if you are looking to do quick, easy and basic tabbing, you may want to consider using the single-argument input method of the `sf_phrase` function.
-See the function documentation for details.
-The package vignettes focus on general use cases using the `phrase` function rather than `sf_phrase`.

 ## Installation

 You can install tabr from CRAN with: